-GIS 110 Principles of

-Geographic Information Systems 3-0-3
+GIS 110 Principles of Geographic Information Systems

 Components of basic GIS and how they are assembled: requisition of data, maps, and other information used to build a database; basic pilot projects demonstrated step-by-step through various applications in GIS.
+Prerequisites: placement out of ENG 098 and CCS 098; placement into MAT 060.

-GIS 111 Applied Geographic Information Systems
+GIS 111 Applied Geographic Information Systems 3-0-3

 GIS application areas, both present and future; toxic materials, traffic flow, mining, forestry, agriculture, natural resources, energy, and communication; semester-long application project of student's choice developed on computer.
-Prerequisite: credit in GIS 110.
+Prerequisites: credit in GIS 110; placement out of ENG 098 and CCS 098; placement into MAT 060.

-GIS 115 Remote Sensing Applications 2-2-3
+GIS 115 Remote Sensing Applications